 These posts are great when you're trying to call attention to and emphasize the importance or significance of a certain topic, whether it be a trend, a tool, or a concept in general.
 Given their nature, these types of posts tend to be pretty introductory as well.
 In these posts, it's smart to back up your why argument with supporting examples, facts, and statistics that will help convince the reader the topic is something they should care about.
 Think about it as something of a persuasive article.

-In a Nutshell: Posts mimicking the style of a human interest story, detailing concepts and ideas of specific market interest.
+Format: Mimicks the style of a human interest story, detailing concepts and ideas of specific market interest.

 This type of post is great for topics, people, or trends that are worth more in-depth, detailed research and commentary.
 One of the more journalistic types of blog posts, these articles tend to be hard to define in a blanket statement and more of a "you'll know it when you see it" kind of post.